thunderk/spacetac/README.md

 *Not done yet :*  They are not affected by area effects, except for area damage and area effects specifically designed for drones.

+## Dockyards

+Dockyards are locations where ships can dock to buy or sell equipments, meet other ships and find jobs.

 ## Keyboard shortcuts